BeanGreen247/Windows-10-Minimizer/README.md

 ## Changelog
 #### v 1.0.3 released
 * Added a button to create a startup script to kill unwanted apps
-* Added a button remove the created startup script
+* Added a button to remove the created startup script

 #### v 1.0.2 released
 * Added hires icon/logo